Ellis Stones: Landscape architecture career

 In Australian Home Beautiful of December 1938 Walling wrote:

 "It is a rare thing this gift for placing stones and strange that a man possessing it should bear the name Stones...
 Lovely as formal gardens can be, it is these informal schemes, in which boulders form so important a part, that appeal so tremendously... they give us the atmosphere of the country, and the refreshment of mind derived from such".

+— Edna Walling, Australian Home Beautiful, 1938.